-- Crazy Jealous Guy: Hoshi gets crazily jealous on Rec, just because of Nino.
-Although she barely even notices.
+- Crazy Jealous Guy: Hoshi gets insanely jealous of Rec, because he also has feelings for Nino.
+Although she barely notices his own feelings towards her.

 - Dogged Nice Guy: Only to Nino.
-He has known her for a few couple of years, and it was "love at first sight", so he wanted to approach her little by little.
-But once Rec is mentioned as "Nino's boyfriend", he feels not only rejected, but attempts to be more spectacular to gain her attention (because he notices that there aren't advances in Rec and Nino's relationship).
+He has known her for a couple of years, and fell in love with her at first sight.
+His original plan was approaching her little by little to win her heart... until he hears that Rec (who was just a newbie in the community) is "her boyfriend".
+Instead of feeling fully rejected, Hoshi attempts to be more spectacular to gain her attention (because he notices that Nino and Rec's relationship doesn't advance too much).

-- Even Evil Has Standards: He can ruin Rec, even making him the end of the joke, just to get Nino's attention... and yes, he was initially on favor of Rec being hypnotized to "fall in love" with Amazoness... but, at the end, he helps him break out because he prefers to win Nino in his own power, and not with some unfair acts for both parties.
+- Even Evil Has Standards: He wants and intends to ruin Rec with his own hands.
+He was initially on board with Rec being hypnotized to "fall in love" with Amazoness... but he helps him break out of it because he prefers to win Nino with his own power, and not playing dirty tricks like this one.

 - Expressive Mask: He wears two masks to cover his face.
-How it is even possible to make expressions on them is anyone's wonder...
+How is it even possible to make expressions on them, is anyone's guess...

-- The Faceless: We never see how is Hoshi under his mask, we only know from sketches and short appeareances of his real self, that he often wears sunglasses (due to his former stardom's status) and that he has wavy short hair.
+- The Faceless: We never see how is Hoshi under his mask, we only know from sketches and short appeareances of his real self, that he often wears sunglasses (due to his former stardom's status, he wants to stay anonymous) and that he has short red hair.

-- Fun T-Shirt: Hoshi has some questionable fashion's tastes and he even does his own t-shirts, one noticeable being "ORE NO T-SHIRT" ("I'm a T-Shirt").
+- Fun T-Shirt: Hoshi has some questionable fashion's tastes and he even does his own t-shirts.
+One very noticeable in the series is the one that says "ORE NO T-SHIRT" ("I'm a T-Shirt").